 Which tool is right for you?

-If you need to screen across time - check whether a condition held for 5 years, detect acceleration in fundamentals, study historical outcomes after events, or combine historical depth with current technicals - that is what Shibui does.
+If you need to screen across time, that is what Shibui does.
+Check whether a condition held for 5 years, detect acceleration in fundamentals, study historical outcomes after events, or combine historical depth with current technicals.
 The two tools answer different kinds of questions.